 - The parties’ intentions or expectations towards a long, indeterminate relationship

-These factors are not seen as exhaustive and the court treats each case differently depending on the particular facts of the matter.
+The court treats each case differently depending on the particular facts of the matter.

 Forms of Spousal Support